 By order of the Honourable Mr. Justice Hainey dated August 20, 2014 the activities of the Receiver set down in the Fifth Report were approved.
-The Statement of Receipts and Disbursements contained in the Fifth Report together with the fees and expenses of the Receiver and Gardiner Roberts to July 31, 2014 were also approved.
+The R&D contained in the Fifth Report together with the fees and expenses of the Receiver and Gardiner Roberts to July 31, 2014 were also approved.
 The Receiver's borrowing limit was increased by \$250,000 to \$1 million.
-An agreement between the Receiver and the City with respect to the joint marketing of the Land and Building and subsequent sharing of proceeds from a sale ("the Sharing Formula Agreement") was approved.
-A copy of the Sharing Formula Agreement is attached as Exhibit "D".
-The Receiver was also authorised to enter into a lease agreement with the County substantially in accordance with a confidential term sheet ("the Term Sheet") attached to the Fifth Report.
+An agreement between the Receiver and the City with respect to the joint marketing of the Land and Building and subsequent sharing of proceeds from a sale was approved.
+The Receiver was also authorised to enter into a lease agreement with the County substantially in accordance with a confidential term sheet attached to the Fifth Report.

 On January 21, 2015 the Receiver made its Sixth Report to the Court ("the Sixth Report").
-A copy of the body of the Sixth Report is attached as Exhibit "E".
+A copy of the body of the Sixth Report is attached as Exhibit "D".

 By order of the Honourable Mr. Justice Newbould dated January 29, 2015 ("the January 29, 2015 Order") the activities of the Receiver set down in the Sixth Report were approved including the entering into of a new lease with the County effective June 1, 2014 ("the New County Lease").
-The Statement of Receipts and Disbursements contained in the Sixth Report together with the fees and expenses of Gardiner Roberts to December 31, 2014 were also approved.
-The Receiver's contracts with Halsall Associates ("Halsall") and SMID Construction Limited ("SMID") for certain repairs to the parking garage were also approved.
+The R&D contained in the Sixth Report together with the fees and expenses of Gardiner Roberts to December 31, 2014 were also approved.
+The Receiver's contracts for certain repairs to the parking garage were also approved.